 To read the charts which are included with each Family section, start at the left hand

 side.
 This is the most recent time period.
 As you go towards the right on the chart

 you are going back in time.
 Each marriage is grouped in a "c" shaped bracket and

 any children from this marriage (or partnership) will be a line extending out from the l

 marriage bracket.
 Children's lines extend out to the left with the oldest child on top

 and then descending in order of birth.
-Some charts will have a married
+Some charts will have a married couple who

-family is descended to the left.
+immediate family is descended to the left.
 Other children of the couple will be ignored

 in this case.
 The charts in general are following the path of the DNA as it spirals into

 The following chart illustrates this.
 All of my charts will follow this general organization.

 This chart looks at the ancestors of James Wilkinson and his two wives, Luella Adams

 Wilkinson, who died in 1902 and Minnie Williams Wilkinson, who died in 1953.
 It shows

 the five children, each of which went on to be the beginning point of a new family line.